smyleeface/LambdaSharpTool/Docs/ModuleFile.md

 <dt><tt>Parameters</tt></dt>
 <dd>
-The <tt>Parameters</tt> section contains the parameter values and resources for the deployment.
-In addition, these values can be published to the AWS Systems Manager Parameter Store for easy access by other deployments and sysadmins.
+The <tt>Parameters</tt> section contains the parameter values and resources for the module.
+In addition, these values can be published to the AWS Systems Manager Parameter Store for easy access by other modules and sysadmins.

 <i>Required:</i> No